Global Dynamics of Granular Media Equations via Stochastic Order: Introduction

-where $\rho_t$ is the probability density function of $X_t$.
-After that, the aspect of particle approximation property was examined for McKean-Vlasov SDEs.
-The equation \eqref{eq:mvsystem} can be deduced as the mean-filed limit (or hydrodynamic limit) of the following interacting particle system,
+which describes the evolution of the particle density.
+From another point of view, The equation \eqref{eq:mvsystem} can be deduced as the mean-field limit (or hydrodynamic limit) of the following interacting particle system,